 Are you constantly adjusting the thermostat because some rooms feel like a sauna while others are chilly?
 Inconsistent heating and cooling is a classic symptom of a struggling heat pump.
 This issue can stem from several sources, including low refrigerant levels, dirty coils that can’t transfer heat effectively, or even poor home insulation.
 While you can easily check that your thermostat settings are correct, problems like refrigerant leaks require professional equipment to handle safely.
 If your home’s temperature feels unpredictable, it’s time to have a pro investigate the root cause.

-Weak Airflow & High Bills
+Feeling Weak Airflow & Seeing High Bills?

 If the air trickling from your vents feels weak or you have to stand right under it to feel anything, that’s a red flag.
 Weak airflow is often caused by a clogged air filter, a dirty blower fan, or even damaged ductwork.
 When your system can’t circulate air freely, it has to run longer and harder to heat or cool your home.
 This extra effort shows up on your utility bill.
 A heat pump that isn’t properly maintained can use up to 25% more energy, so if your bills are creeping up, it’s a good idea to schedule a check-up.